bedrocklinux/bedrocklinux-website/markdown/1.0alpha3/troubleshooting.md

 as your shell's rc file (e.g.: `.bashrc`) or are using a shell that is not parsing `/etc/profile` (`brsh` should parse `/etc/profile`)

-To set the time, use an application such as `ntpdate` from a client, then run `hwclock -s` to save the result to your hardware clock so it sticks across reboots.
+To set the time, use an application such as `{class="rcmd"} ntpdate` from a client, then run `{class="rcmd"} hwclock -s` to save the result to your hardware clock so it sticks across reboots.

 ## {id="client-specific"} Client specific issues